aduitsis/freebsd-cooker/README.md

 * HOSTNAME: Will be inserted into target's rc.conf.
 * IP: In CIDR notation, will be inserted into target's rc.conf.
+* DEFAULTROUTER: A default gateway, usually just an IP.
+Defaults to undefined, which means that unless defined explicitly, it won't be setup in rc.conf.
+* IPV6: ifconfig_em0_ipv6 to be inserted into rc.conf, sets up IPv6.
+Defaults to "inet6 accept_rtadv".
+To disable, set it to empty, like IPV6="" or something similar.
+* NAMESERVER: Set nameserver value(s).
+I have set a default of 8.8.8.8 and 8.8.4.4, **but you really should set your own values**.
+Multiple values can be set with e.g. NAMESERVER=1.1.1.1 NAMESERVER+=2.2.2.2, etc. To disable, set to empty, like NAMESERVER="".
 * SIZE_GB: Size of the entire virtual disk image that will be created.
 * SIZE_SWAP: Size of the swap partition inside the virtual disk.
 Default 1Gb.
 * BSD_VERSION: Version of FreeBSD that will be installed, default 10.1.